Shepard/shopping-list/README.md

 This project's own code and files are licenced under the [MIT Licence](https://github.com/Shepard/shopping-list/blob/master/LICENSE).

 All files in the web/css/libs and web/js/libs directories, as well as the icons in the web/img directory, are included from third parties and do not fall under this licence.
+The icons have been adjusted from their original versions to work better as app icons.

 Material Design Lite:
 © Google, 2015.
 Licenced under an